-Those who want to campaign for positive public health measures, or for an end to the fragmentation of services under the divisive, destructive and wasteful competitive market system erected by the 2012 Act need to do so by fighting to reverse that Act, roll back the outsourcing and privatisation of services, and reinstate the NHS as an integrated, publicly owned, publicly provided service, with new, enhanced levels of accountability to local people.
+Those who want to campaign for positive public health measures, or for an end to the fragmentation of services under the divisive, destructive and wasteful competitive market system erected by the 2012 Act need to do so by fighting to reverse that Act.

+That means rolling back the outsourcing and privatisation of services, to reinstate the NHS as an integrated, publicly owned, publicly provided service, with new, enhanced levels of accountability to local people, as proposed by the NHS Bill.